KIM Uno: a DIY clone of the KIM-1

 Arduino Pro Mini.
 These are produced in slightly varying formats.
 The three below fit the Uno board:

-Important is that the Pro Mini has the two pins for A4 and A5 (green circle).
-A6 and A7 (red circle) are not used in the Uno firmware.
-They can be ignored altogether.
+The only important things: (1) pick the 5V, not 3.3V version of the Pro Mini.
+And choose a version that has the two pins for A4 and A5 as shown in the green circle.
+A6 and A7 (red circle) can be ignored altogether.

 Two 3461BS 7-Segment-LED blocks.